jpuritz/BIO_594_2022/Exercises/course_project/mgregoire/pipeline.md

 -  `get AA.WQ.58.31210251600500.LP.713.F3.L2.R163.WGS_fastqc.html` | get AA.WQ.58.31210251600500.SP.299.B2.L2.R160.WGS_fastqc.html | get AA.WQ.58.31210251600500.SP.307.D1.L1.R170.WGS_fastqc.html`

 The fastqc files from Pumpkin's DNA reveal the following:
 - Per base sequence quality: The quality scores across all bases look good for all 3 fastq files!
 The reads start to drop off towards the tail ends (this is expected as the reads get longer), but the scores stay in the green zone the entire time hovering around 36-34 and only with error bars dropping to about 25 from 100-150bp.
+This means that the average of the reads had >99.9% accuracy.
 - Per sequence quality scores: The quality score distribution across all sequences peak at 36 for all three files.
 This means that Q36 had more read numbers than other quality scores.
 - Per base sequence content: This metric shows that the percentage of each of the four nucleotides (A, T, C, G) at each position across all reads showed normal random distributions without bias for all three files.
 There is some bias seen in the beginning from bases 1-10, though this could be due to adaptors.
 - Per sequence GC content: The per sequence GC content for all three files demonstrated that the sequences have a normal distrubution of overall GC content signifying that the samples are likely not contaminated.